beeequeue/yuna/README.md

 ### Get Started

 1. Install dependencies - `yarn`
+1. (Windows only) Manually replace the relative path in `apollo.config.js` to an absolute one.
 1. Fetch the GraphQL introspection schema - `yarn graphql:get-schema`
 1. Start the development client - `yarn serve`